 That’s the idea behind malware called a drive-by download—you innocently (or naively) visit a “bad” website and something happens.
 Not only did you see or get what you came for, but you also simultaneously infected your computer with something nasty, like an online social disease!

 Protecting Your Computer

 Fortunately, computer companies and software makers are constantly developing solutions to fight off attacks against hackers and spammers.
-If you visit a website that offers anti-virus software (for a fee), they will actually provide a solution which will try to stop all the viruses, spyware and malware.
+If you visit a website that offers anti-virus software (for a fee), they will actually provide a solution that will try to stop all the viruses, spyware, and malware.

 A good anti-spyware or anti-spam service will offer you service that can:

 - Detect and remove the bad stuff, whatever it is